Richard A. Bartle's consultancy web site.

 Game ProductionErnest Adams is a good person to contact if you want some non-MMO production work done.
 He's a good person to contact in general for game industry consultancy, as he's equally at home with design and public speaking, too.

-There are other people I would have no hesitation in recommending for additional areas, but I'd by lying if I said I was regularly approached for advice on contracts, community management or the business side of game development.
+There are other people I would have no hesitation in recommending for additional areas, but I'd by lying if I said I was regularly approached for advice on contracts, community management, data analysis or the business side of game development.